No Products in the Cart

 Below are a few ideas to get you started.

 Before jumping into a few ideas, do you want to skip all the planning?
-If so, use the Entertainment Technology Activity Booklet to fulfill the requirements for this Junior Badge.
-This booklet will have activities that are hands on to keep the girls engaged while digging into the science behind all the types of entertainment that we love to use today such as amusement park rides, sound effects, video games and animations.
+If so, use this Activity Booklet with activities that are hands on to keep the girls engaged while digging into the science behind all the types of entertainment that we love to use today such as amusement park rides, sound effects, video games and animations.
 This badge will teach your girls more about these things using a variety of games, experiments and activities.
 With a step by step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more and get yours today!

 Have your girls pick out a song that they all like.
 Then take them to different areas of meeting space: outside, small bathroom, large room, smaller room.
 In each space play the music first with ears uncovered, then have them cover their ears with piece of paper and play it again.
 Talk about how the sounds are different both with and without paper and depending on the space your in that your playing the music.

 If your girls are very interested in making their very own slow motion animation.
 I highly recommend this how to book called Animation Lab For Kids.
 It has so many hands on projects the girls can run their own meeting because nothing requires prior experience.
 They could make their own zoetrope or flip book, and there are explanations on different methods of shooting.
 The girls could experiment with different art material like clay and paper.
 The book even covers how they can plan a film, write the script, make the storyboards and create the set.
 Honestly it covers much of what this badge is all about.

 Have your girls gather up old paper towel and toilet paper rolls and make their very own marble run track.
 They can paint them and design them anyway they want.
 Below is a variation to just a simple marble run track.